vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 ```

 Now you can just use the functions `logdbg()`, `loginf()`, and `logerr()` in
-your code, secure in the knowledge that it will work under both WeeWX V3 and V4.
+your code, secure in the knowledge that it will work under WeeWX V3, as
+well as V4 and V5.